 Let me know in the comments below and I’ll be sure to respond.

 Enrol now – Dr P’s Intermediate German mentored challenge!

-I’ll be leading a group of learners on a ten-week journey from A2 to B1.
+I’ll be leading a group of learners on a nine-week journey from A2 to B1.

 I’m partnering with some of the best native-speaker teachers out there to create interesting and realistic written and audio conversational materials.
 The Challenge will give you intermediate vocab and grammar that you really need and do so in context for maximum effectiveness.

 There will be guidance with to-the-point, jargon-free explanations of key new structures and phrases and a “brain-savvy” interactive study routine, including exercises.

 You’ll get live mentoring from me and have my unlimited personal email support….plus a lively online community discussion forum.